sweattep/ancient_quotes/README.md

 >You clothed me with skin and flesh, and you knit my bones and sinews together.

 >Then, when your flesh and bones have shrunk, at the end of your life, you would moan, "How I hated discipline!
 My whole being despised reproof, I ignored what my teachers said, I didn't listen to my instructors"

+>I looked, and tendons and flesh appeared on them and skin covered them, but there was no breath in them.